 Compared to producing the same amount of steel (6.6 MT) as a blast furnace, with its low-emission, circular equivalent to the volume of 12.5 buildings such as the Empire State Building.

-The extraction and consumption of 13.1 million m of natural resources which is comparable to that of a city of 350,000 inhabitants in a year.
+The extraction and consumption of 13.1 million m of natural resources the equivalent of the consumption of a city of 5.1 million inhabitants in a year.